zeeshan1991k/HackTheBox/BountyHunter/30 - Privilege escalation to root.md

 main()
 ```
-* This python script checks if ticket conained in file is valid or not.
+* This python script checks if ticket contained in file is valid or not.
 * This script takes ticket file path as input.
 * This script checks if file ends with `md` extention.
 * Then scripts checks if lines of ticket file contains